Unraveling the topology of dissipative quantum systems: Topological transport

 We emphasize that (\ref{Eq:topological_average_displacement}) is valid at any stage of the jumptime evolution, from the localized initial state to the fully dispersed asymptotic state.
 More generally, it holds whenever the momentum distribution is homogeneous.
 Since the momentum distribution is a constant of motion under $\hat{L}_{\rm cc}$, this makes conceivable the rapid switching between different topological transport behaviors.
 In contrast, the steady state of the respective walltime master equation (\ref{Eq:Lindblad_master_equation}) does not reproduce the topological transport behavior, as shown in Appendix~D.

-In the case of the SSH model, we obtain $\langle \hat{x} \rangle_n = a j_0 + a n \theta(w-v)$.
-In Fig.~\ref{Fig:topological_transport}, we confirm this for the first $4$ jump counts, obtained through numerically exact ensemble averaging over $N=700$ quantum trajectories.
+In the case of the SSH model, we obtain $\langle \hat{x} \rangle_n = a j_0 + a n \theta(w-v)$, with the theta function $\theta(x<0)=0$, $\theta(x>0)=1$, and $\theta(x=0)=\frac{1}{2}$.
+In Fig.~\ref{Fig:topological_transport}, we confirm this for the first four jump counts, obtained through numerically exact ensemble averaging over $N=700$ quantum trajectories.
 We also depict jumptime-evolved states for the trivial and the topological phase, respectively, which highlights that the underlying topological pattern is not manifest in the spatial distributions.

 A similar winding number-controlled average displacement for a non-Hermitian/lossy extension of the SSH model was derived in seminal earlier work \cite{Rudner2009topological}.
-In our language, this work describes the evolution up to the first jump event, restricting the average displacement to a single step (one unit cell).
+In our language, this work describes the evolution up to the first jump event, restricting the average displacement to a single step (one unit cell for the SSH model).
 In contrast, the topological transport (\ref{Eq:topological_average_displacement}) supersedes the topological phase transition found in \cite{Rudner2009topological}, generalizing it to any jump count $n$.
 In monitoring implementations, this gives rise to an infinite hierarchy of topological phase transitions of arbitrary jump order $n$, where different phase transitions are operationally distinguished by the jump counts from preparation of the initial state to the concluding state read out.
 Note that, with increasing depth $n$, this topological pattern is increasingly hidden in the statistics of the chains of quantum jumps.

-We stress again that, if a persistent jumptime current arises or not, is not decided by the effective Hamiltonian alone.
+We stress again that whether a persistent jumptime current arises or not is not decided by the effective Hamiltonian alone.
 For instance, as elaborated in the previous section, the lattice projector $\hat{L}_B$ gives rise to the same effective Hamiltonian (\ref{Eq:effective_Hamiltonian}) as the collective collapse (\ref{Eq:collective_collapse_operator}), while its jumptime phase vanishes, cf. (\ref{Eq:jumptime_phase_sublattice_projector}), and thus no persistent jumptime transport emerges (in this case the state is constrained to the $B$ sublattice).
+Note that this demonstrates the divergence between our topological classification and the one presented in \cite{Rudner2009topological}, where topological behavior is predicted both for $\hat{L}_{\rm cc}$ and for $\hat{L}_B$, based on the requirement that the initial state is, independently of the jump operator, prepared on the $A$ sublattice.